singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 value:   10 ->   5  -> 1  -> 2 -> -1  ->  -1  -> 7  ->  1  ->  2
 sum:     10     15    16    18    17      16    23     24     26
 ```
-The value of runningSum7 is 24. lf targetSum is 8, then we'd look up 16 in the hash table.This would have a value of 2 (originating from index 2 and index 5).
+The value of runningSum7 is 24.
+If targetSum is 8, then we'd look up 16 in the hash table.
+This would have a value of 2 (originating from index 2 and index 5).
 As we can see above, indexes 3 through 7 and indexes 6 through 7 have sums of 8.

 Now that we've settled the algorithm for an array, let's review this on a tree.
 We take a similar approach.